-Global warming is a gradual increase in the temperature of the earth surface and atmosphere all around the world.
+Global warming is a gradual increase in the temperature of the earth’s surface and atmosphere all around the world.
 There are many reasons behind this increasing global warming.
-It is a man created an environmental issue which is gradually affecting the whole environment all over the world since many years.
+It is a man who created environmental issues which are gradually affecting the whole environment all over the world for many years.

 Green House Effect:

 A greenhouse is normally something useful.
 The greenhouse effect is defined as when the Earth’s atmosphere becomes thick with gases and substances which trap the sun’s radiation, making the Earth warmer.
 An example of a Greenhouse effect is global warming.

 Let’s take an example:

 - We control our body temperature by dressing heavily when it is cold and dressing lightly when it is hot.